How to Get Your Child in Film and Television

-Every year, countless movies cast child actors in minor and major roles.
-Oscar nominated Little Miss Sunshine is one example.
-Dakota Fanning of Charlottes Web stars in a least one movie a year.
+Every year, countless movies cast child actors in minor and significant roles.
+Oscar-nominated Little Miss Sunshine is one example.
+As a child of Charlotte's Web, Dakota Fanning starred in at least one movie a year.
 She even worked with such notable stars as Tom Cruise (War of the Worlds) and Denzel Washington (Man on Fire).

-The rewards you experience from pursuing an acting career are numerous.
+The rewards you experience from pursuing an acting career are many.
 You get to spend quality time with your parents.
 You will learn something new every day on the set.
 You will build your self-confidence and have a better understanding of others.

 Shirely Temple is the icon of child actors.

 Is one of your parents willing to help you build a career in the film industry?

 Convincing your parents to move to Hollywood is not necessary to break into the business.
 Many cities have a film production community.

 At times major film companies come to cities across the United States to film on location.
 Popular film locations:

 If you live near or in one of these cities, you can start right away.

 First Steps to Building Your Acting Career